junxzm1990/x86-sok/README.md

 ## The Framework of compilers

 We modified compilers(gcc/clang) to collect the information of basic blocks and reconstruct the information of binary code.
-And we want to extract executable file's basic block, jump table, fixup/reference and function information in compilation tool and can help to evaluate disassemblers.
+And we want to extract the executable file's basic block, jump table, fixup/reference, and function information in the compilation tool and can help to evaluate disassemblers.

 For clang, we re-use the implemenation of [CCR](https://github.com/kevinkoo001/CCR).